nolan-h-hamilton/Consenrich/Examples.md

 peaks from the combined ATAC–DNase data.
 For brevity, we move on to a differential analysis example.)

-# Differential Analysis between Disease Conditions
+# Applications to Differential Analyses

 The following analysis uses ENCODE DNase-seq alignment input from Alzheimer’s Disease (AD) and non-AD patients to demonstrate Consenrich’s